alextim/astro-lib/examples/sitemap/advanced/README.md

 # Demo for astro-sitemap integration

-This demo shows the advanced usage of `astro-sitemap` integration with an external configuration.
+This demo shows the advanced usage of `astro-sitemap` integration.

 XSL template code is based on this [repo](https://github.com/pedroborges/xml-sitemap-stylesheet).